 Showing posts with label sandwiches.
 Show all posts

-Thursday, December 26, 2019
+Friday, December 26, 2025

-Christmas Leftovers Recipes
+Christmas Leftovers - Recipes

-If you are the Christmas Baked Ham type, soup the best way to use up any ham pieces and the ham bone too.
-New Year's Day is right around the corner so it's time for traditional Black-eyed Peas made my cheap$kate way using the leftover Christmas ham bone for extra flavor.
+If you are the Christmas Baked Ham type, soup is the best way to use up any ham pieces and the ham bone too.
+New Year's Day is right around the corner, so it's time for traditional Black-eyed Peas made my cheap$kate way using the leftover Christmas ham bone for extra flavor.

 Do check out my recipe video below to see how quick and easy you can make your own and ring in the New Year with a fragrant bowl of legumes, and don't forget to make some rice too, for a Hoppin' John version.

-Green Split Pea Soup is next up, and it cooks quickly as well.
-I like to add a lot of extra veggies to my version including carrot, celery and onion.
-Cook it with a few extra chunks of ham and even your most picky kid will go for this recipe.
+GreenSplit Pea Soup is next up, and it cooks quickly as well.
+I like to add a lot of extra veggies to my version, including carrots, celery, and onion.
+Cook Green Split Pea Soup with a few extra chunks of ham, and even your most picky kid will go for this recipe.

-Other legume recipes you can ham bone-ize are: Pinto BeansCuban-style Black BeansMexican Charro Beans andTexas-style Beans.
+Other legume recipes you can ham bone-size are Pinto BeansCuban-style Black BeansMexican Charro Beansand Texas-style Beans.

 Adding a slab of ham is always a welcome addition to any sandwich.
-One of my favorites is called a Cuban Sandwich which is comprised of ham, roast pork, Swiss cheese and a slice of pickle.
+One of my favorites is called a Cuban Sandwichwhich is comprised of ham, roast pork, Swiss cheese, and a slice of pickle.
 And it's served pressed, hot off the grill, all melty and warm.

 Cuban Sandwich